jeff-adkisson/swe-3313-fall-2023/project/README.md

 This component has five sections:

 - Requirements Analysis and Elicitation
-- Short Introduction with Links to Requirements, Use Case Diagram, and Decision Table
+- Short Introduction with links to Requirements, Use Case Diagram, Decision Table, and Presentation
 - Requirements Writing
 - Use Case Diagram
 - Decision Table